Taekwondo: Theory of power

+Competitions

-Taekwondo competition typically involves sparring, breaking, and patterns; some tournaments also include special events such as demonstration teams and self-defense (hosinsul).
-In Olympic Taekwondo competition, however, only sparring (using WT competition rules) is performed.
+Taekwondo competitions typically involve sparring, breaking, and patterns; some tournaments also include special events such as demonstration teams and self-defense (hosinsul).
+In Olympic taekwondo competitions, however, only sparring (using WT competition rules) is performed.

 There are two kinds of competition sparring: point sparring, in which all strikes are light contact and the clock is stopped when a point is scored; and Olympic sparring, where all strikes are full contact and the clock continues when points are scored.
-Sparring involves a Hogu, or a chest protector, which muffles any kick's damage to avoid serious injuries.
-Helmets and other gear are provided as well.
-Though other systems may vary, a common point system works like this: one point for a regular kick to the Hogu, two for a turning behind the kick, three for a back kick, and four for a spinning kick to the head.